Teaching Assistant Jobs in USA with Visa Sponsorship

 What qualifications do Teaching Assistants need?

 University TAs need enrollment in a master's or doctoral program with subject-matter expertise.
-F-1 or J-1 student status is the standard starting visa for graduate TAs.
+F-1 or J-1 visa student status is the standard starting visa for graduate TAs.
 Strong academic performance and prior teaching experience strengthen candidacy.

 Which academic disciplines have the highest TA demand?